TammyChen21/Capstone-demo/README.md

 - View a comprehensive display of various product details, including images, descriptions, and prices.
 - Seamlessly interact with products by utilizing star icon for adding to the Wishlist or the shopping cart icon for direct placement in the shopping cart.

+**Search Functionality:** Empowering users with a dynamic search experience, the search bar allows you to:

+- Use the search box to input specific keywords or phrases based on your preferences and needs.
+- Instantly retrieve matched products that align with your search criteria.

 **Detailed Product View:** Users can gain in-depth insights into products by:
 - Clicking on items to view comprehensive details about each product.
 - Making informed decisions with a detailed overview of product specifications and information.